shivannis/xandr-docs-public/xandr-docs/articles/industry-reference/online-advertising-and-ad-tech-glossary.md

 Information about [users](#user) that makes them more valuable to advertisers.
 User data can include age, gender, location, intent to purchase, demographics, psychographics, wealth, past purchases, and more.
-User data is generally associated with a <a href="online-advertising-and-ad-tech-glossary.md#ID-00000189__ID-000006d8" class="xref">UUID</a> found in a cookie rather than any [personally identifiable information](#personally-identifiable-information-pii).
+User data is generally associated with a [UUID](#uuid) found in a cookie rather than any [personally identifiable information](#personally-identifiable-information-pii).
 User data is distinct from [contextual data](#contextual-data).
 Often used interchangeably with segment data and audience data.